TCP-Lab/transportome_profiler/README.md

 You need some requirements to be installed before you can run the analysis:
 - `R`
 - `Python`
+- The `tree` utility (`sudo apt install tree` on Debian-like or `sudo pacman -Syu tree` on Arch).
 - A series of R packages that can be installed with `Rscript ./src/install_R_pkgs.R`
-- The `bonsai` python package that can be installed with `pip install git+https://github.com/MrHedmad/bonsai`.
-I suggest you do this in a virtual environment.
+- A series of Python packages that can be installed with `pip install -r requirements.txt`
-- The `pandas` and `colorama` Python packages, installed by a simple `pip install pandas colorama`.
-- Quite a bit of RAM.
-- `tectonic`, a modern latex engine (see [this repository - it's awesome](https://github.com/tectonic-typesetting/tectonic)).
+- Quite a bit of RAM (the full analysis takes > 50 Gb of RAM) and time.
+If you want to run with less ram (but slower), override the `make` variable `split_threads` with `make split_threads=1`.
+By default this is 3.
+If you have a ton of memory and want to run more threads in parallel increase this value.

 If you have all the requirements, you can:
 ```bash